Needlesslord/Research-Project-Installer/docs/README.md

 **NSIS** stands for *Nullsoft Scriptable Install System*.
 It is a professional open source system to create Windows installers.
 It [Here](https://nsis.sourceforge.io/License) you can read the license.

 *__DISCLAIMER!
-I decided to use NSIS due to the fetures it has to offer, but please note that there are a lot of other Installation softwares, such as WiX Toolset or Inno Setup which can be more suitable for you.
+I decided to use NSIS due to the features it has to offer, but please note that there are a lot of other Installation softwares, such as WiX Toolset or Inno Setup which can be more suitable for you.
 Some of them are mentioned in sections below with tutorials so you can also learn about them__*

 #### What are the features of NSIS?

 NSIS is small and flexible, which makes it very suitable for internet distribution.
-It also has many plug-ins and scripts available to create web installers, communicate with Windows and other software components, install or update components, its custom dialogs and interfaces, multiple languages available, support for web installation and file patching, project integration and different releases and automatic bulds, its portable compiler, its easy and understandable design, and more.
+It also has many plug-ins and scripts available to create web installers, communicate with Windows and other software components, install or update components, its custom dialogs and interfaces, multiple languages available, support for web installation and file patching, project integration and different releases and automatic builds, its portable compiler, it's easy and understandable design, and more.

 The most important aspects you have to remember of NSIS are: